hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

             port:
               number: 80
 ```

 It assumes the Nginx Ingress controller is deployed in the cluster.
 It configures the TLS block with the hostname *'nginx.example.com'* and the generated K8s secret.

-One benefit of this approach is that the sample Nginx application can be deployed in the cluster with the default service type *ClusterIP*.
-The Ingress controller will handle SSL by accessing the certificate in the cluster and route the traffic to the deployed Nginx application in the backend.
+One benefit of this approach is that the sample Nginx application can be deployed in the cluster with the default service type *ClusterIP*, which provides internal connectivity and can solely be accessed from within the cluster.
+The Ingress controller will p﻿rovide external access and handle SSL by accessing the certificate in the cluster and route the traffic to the deployed Nginx application in the backend.